eic/eic-smear/README.md

 $ echo 'BuildTree("pythia6.txt"); TreeToHepMC("pythia6.root")' | eic-smear

 ```
-In its current form, BeAGLE input is not yet supported for the converter due to
-BeAGLE's support for multiple parent particles.
+BeAGLE's structure is flattened.
+All intermediate particles are there,
+but their parental struture may not be preserved.
+For all generators, including BeAGLE, hadronic and leptonic decays
+should be correct.
-It has been tested to work with HepMC tools and rivet for pythia6 and sartre.
+It has been tested to work with HepMC tools and rivet as well as eAST.
 Any feedback for these or other generators is very welcome!

 Note: The necessity to first generate ROOT trees as an intermediate step is